 Our teams: We are creating and implementing intentional hiring practices to build a diverse and inclusive team as we grow.
 We are committed to supporting mental health and safety for our staff and are building in mechanisms for healthy communication and active feedback to ensure a truly equitable, inclusive, and positive workspace.

 Our goods: We are actively expanding our network of makers and vendors of color.
 We are building and cultivating ongoing relationships to amplify Black voices and celebrate Black work.
-We are committing to the 15% pledge and hope to increase that number.
+We are committing to increase that number.
 If you know of a brand or maker we'd love, please let us know!.

 Our sources: We are also committed to ensuring that the "architecture" (technology/finance/ethics) of our supply chains support racial equity, environmental efficacy, and artistic integrity.
 This includes not only our vendors but also our service providers: ISP, Credit Card Processors, Lending Institutions, POS systems and beyond.
 If any fellow businesses have leads or feedback, drop us a line at [email protected], we're all ears.